 To drink coffee I do not need to own a coffee plantation in Brazil, an ocean steamer, and a coffee roasting plant, though all these means of production must be used to bring a cup of coffee to my table.
 Sufficient that others own these means of production and employ them for me.From Socialism: An Economic and Sociological Analysis, (Indianapolis, IN: LibertyClassics), p.
 31.

-Ludwig von Mises once said that it was his reading Carl Menger's Principles of Economics that made him an economist.
+Ludwig von Mises' magnum opus Human Action was published on this date in 1949.
+Mise once said that it was his reading Carl Menger's Principles of Economics that made him an economist.
 Well the same thing happened to me when I read Mises' Human Action.
 I documented the importance that book had on my life as a student in an address I gave at a conference celebrating the publication of the Scholars Edition of Human Action by the Ludwig von Mises Institute.

 God providentially used Mises' work to confirm me in my calling as an economist and college professor.
 For that I continue to be grateful.

 Monday, August 3, 2020

 The politicians all need to stop.
 Just stop.

 Here is a lecture I gave at the most recent Mises University.
 It provides a very broad-brush view of Austrian economics and how it helps us analyze macroeconomic issues and how it differs from Keynesian theory and Modern Monetary Theory:

 The Human Action Podcast is an program dedicated to in-depth discussion of issues related to Austrian Economics.

 Jon Bloostein operates six New York City restaurants that employ between 50 and 110 people each.
 The owner of Heartland Brewery and Houston Hall, Bloostein said the effect of the higher minimum wage on payroll across locations represents "an immense cost" to his business.